By Jason Wasserman MD PhD FRCPC

 Lymphovascular invasion means cancer cells are seen inside a blood vessel or lymphatic vessel.
 Blood vessels are long, thin tubes that carry blood around the body.
 Lymphatic vessels are similar to small blood vessels except that they carry a fluid called lymph instead of blood.
 The lymphatic vessels connect with small immune organs called lymph nodes throughout the body.
 Lymphovascular invasion is important because cancer cells can use blood vessels or lymphatic vessels to spread to other body parts, such as lymph nodes or the lungs.

 Neurotropism (also known as perineural invasion) is a term pathologists use to describe cancer cells attached to or inside a nerve.
 Nerves are like long wires made up of groups of cells called neurons.
-Nerves are found all over the body and are responsible for sending information (such as temperature, pressure, and pain) between your body and brain.
-Neurotropism is important because the cancer cells can use the nerve to spread into surrounding organs and tissues.
+They are found all over the body and are responsible for sending information (such as temperature, pressure, and pain) between the body and brain.
+Neurotropism is important because cancer cells can use the nerve to spread into surrounding organs and tissues.
 This increases the risk that the tumour will regrow after surgery.

 Tumour regression is the gradual disappearance of tumour cells from an area where tumour cells were previously found.
 The tumour cells are often replaced by immune cells or scar tissue called fibrosis.
 Tumour regression is believed to be caused by immune cells that attack and kill the tumour cells.
 Invasive melanoma can show partial or complete tumour regression.